webmate-io/dmg/README.md

 - `dmg_name` - Specify the name of the dmg if it is not the same as `app`, or if the name has spaces.
 - `dmg_passphrase` - Specify a passphrase to use to unencrypt the dmg while mounting.
 - `accept_eula` - Specify whether to accept the EULA.
 Certain dmgs require acceptance of EULA before mounting.
 Can be true or false, defaults to false.
+- `install_untrusted` - Specify whether to install an untrusted package, aka if to proceed if the signature cannot be verified.
+This only applies to `pkg` and `mpkg`, its ignored otherwise.
+Can be true or false, defaults to false.
 - `headers` - Allows custom HTTP headers (like cookies) to be set on the remote_file resource.

 #### Examples